giocomai/castarter.legacy/README.md

 An introduction to 'castarter' - content analysis starter toolkit for R
 ================
 Giorgio Comai
-2017-03-07
+2017-03-20

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 Preliminary note
 ----------------

 `castarter` is currently under active development.
 Functions are being rewritten to facilitate interaction with the `tidytext` package, and improve speed.
-Accordingly, functions or parameters may still change name.
 While most functions should work as expected, this package should be considered in *beta*.
-A stable version is expected by the end of 2017.

 Check below for further details on [forthcoming features and other development issues](#forthcoming-features-and-other-development-issues).